Putting Exact Path to Work Over Winter Break

 4. Move Beyond Skill Building, and Spend Time Reflecting

-If the idea of assigning work to your students over a holiday break doesn’t feel quite right to you, consider an exercise that checks in with students’ motivations and general well-being.
+If the idea of assigning work to your students over winter break doesn’t feel quite right to you, consider an exercise that checks in with students’ motivations and general well-being.
 Start by reviewing some of these reflection questions, and then choose a few that you’d like your students to respond to.
 Include questions that encourage students to think about strengths, weaknesses, and goals, and then pull in a few that focus on what students have learned about their preferred learning modalities, study practices, and academic drivers that will help keep them focused when crunch time hits.
-You can even print off each learner’s Exact Path Student Summary Report so that a student can use it as a guide during this exercise to see which skills they assessed above, earned trophies on, or are still struggling with.
+You can even print off each learner’s Exact Path Student Summary Report so that students can use these as a guide during this exercise to see which skills they assessed above on, earned trophies on, or are still struggling with.
 When school resumes, create a safe space for students to check in with you, or select an accountability partner to turn to throughout the rest of the school year.

 Interested in learning about more ways to get the most out of your Exact Path subscription?
-Check out our six-step guide that includes everything you need to design you Exact Path contest.
-Then, tell us about your ideas before December 31st and be entered to win a $500 Target gift card for your school.
+Check out our six-step guide that includes everything you need to design your Exact Path contest.
+Then, tell us about your ideas before December 31 to be entered to win one of three available $500 Target gift cards for your school.